Marlon Coleman: Tenure as Mayor of Muskogee

 Coleman was sworn in as Muskogee's 50th mayor on July 6, 2020, at the Muskogee Civic Center.
 He made several promises during his inauguration, including to improve Muskogee's image, repair the city's infrastructure, and create better partnerships between the city's public school districts.

 Healthcare

 In January 2020, the Muskogee Medical Healthcare Authority (MMHA) sued the Saint Francis Health system for failure to make payments under the 30-year lease agreement signed with the MMHA.
 In March 2022, a settlement between the City of Muskogee, MMHA and the Saint Francis Health system was reached.
-Saint Francis agreed to make a capital investment of $150 million dollars into Saint Francis Hospital Muskogee.
+Saint Francis agreed to make a capital investment of $150 million into Saint Francis Hospital Muskogee.
 The addition will increase the size of the Saint Francis Hospital by 125 news beds and will hold a new Chapel.
 The Office of the Mayor and the Muskogee City Council appoint members to the MMHA governing board, on which Deputy Mayor Derrick Reed serves.